 - tourist police: + 977 1 424 7041

 - firefighters: 101

 - Tourist Police in Pokhara: +977 61 462761

 - Thamel Tourism Development Council: +977 1 4700750

 Due to the ongoing pandemic, our consular services could be limited.
 Contact us by email or telephone before visiting our offices.

 New Delhi - High Commission of Canada

-For emergency consular assistance, call the consulate of Canada in Kathmandu and follow the instructions.
+For emergency consular assistance, call the Consulate of Canada in Nepal and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.